 A company limited by guarantee has no shareholders but instead is guaranteed by members who’ve agreed to a specific amount in the event of insolvency.

 This article will explore the process of winding up a company limited by guarantee and what that might mean for those involved.
+We will cover both solvent ‘winding up’ and insolvent liquidation.

 Liquidating a Company Limited by Guarantee

-In the event of insolvency, the same processes as a normal business are used – i.e. compulsary liquidation or voluntary liquidation – but the personal liability of directors (and members) is limited to the amount specified on the original guarantee.
+In the event of insolvency, the same processes as a normal business are used – i.e. compulsory liquidation or voluntary liquidation – but the personal liability of directors (and members) is limited to the amount specified on the original guarantee.
 This is often something like £10.

 The process begins with a resolution from the shareholders of the company.
 At least 75% of members must vote in favour of the resolution to wind up.

-In the case of insolvent liquidation, the insolvency practitioner will have a primary duty to the creditors, so the sale of any assets wil go directly to paying them what they are owed before the charity can be struck off.
+In the case of insolvent liquidation, the insolvency practitioner will have a primary duty to the creditors, so the sale of any assets will go directly to paying them what they are owed before the charity can be struck off.

 But ‘winding up’ can also refer to solvent liquidation.
-So what’s the best process to close a solvent company, limited by guarantee, in a tax efficient manner.
+So what’s the best process to close a solvent company, limited by guarantee, in a tax-efficient manner?

 Is a CIC a company limited by guarantee?

-In many cases, community interest companies (CIC’s) are limited by guarantee, though in a less common scenario they can be limited by shares.
+In many cases, community interest companies (CICs) are limited by guarantee, though in a less common scenario, they can be limited by shares.

 Solvent Liquidation of a Company Limited by Guarantee

 Solvent liquidation, correctly referred to as members voluntary liquidation, is an ideal way to close a solvent company limited by guarantee if the company has assets.
-Members voluntary liquidations (MVL’s) are managed by an insolvency practitioner who will dissolve assets or potentially pass them on to another charity, as is sometimes stated in the memorandum and articles.
+Members’ voluntary liquidations (MVLs) are managed by an insolvency practitioner who will dissolve assets or potentially pass them on to another charity, as is sometimes stated in the memorandum and articles.

 Once the company has been struck off the Companies House Register, you must notify the Charity Commission so that they can also remove it from the Register of Charities.

-What Does Winding up Mean for Members of a Company Limited by Guarantee?
+What Does Winding Up Mean for Members of a Company Limited by Guarantee?

 How Does Liquidation Work for a Registered Charity?